 Leading the race to build a quantum computer in silicon

 UNSW scientists and engineers at CQC2T are leading the world in the race to build a quantum computer in silicon.
 They are developing parallel patented approaches using single atom and quantum dot qubits.

 “Our hope is that both approaches will work well.
 That would be terrific for Australia,” says Simmons.

 The UNSW team have chosen to work in silicon because it is among the most stable and easily manufactured environments in which to host qubits, and its long history of use in the conventional computer industry means there is a vast body of knowledge about this material.

-In 2012, Simmons’ team, who use scanning tunnelling microscopes to position the individual phosphorus atoms in silicon and then molecular beam epitaxy to encapsulate them, created the world’s narrowest conducting wires, just four phosphorus atoms across and one atom high.
+In 2012, Simmons’ team, who use scanning tunneling microscopes to position the individual phosphorus atoms in silicon and then molecular beam epitaxy to encapsulate them, created the world’s narrowest conducting wires, just four phosphorus atoms across and one atom high.

-In a recent paper published in the journal Nano Letters, they used similar atomic scale control techniques to produce circuitry about 2-10 nanometres wide and showed it had the lowest recorded electrical noise of any semiconductor circuitry.
+In a recent paper published in the journal Nano Letters, they used similar atomic scale control techniques to produce circuitry about 2-10 nanometers wide and showed it had the lowest recorded electrical noise of any semiconductor circuitry.
 This work was undertaken jointly with Saquib Shamim and Arindam Ghosh of the Indian Institute of Science.

 “It’s widely accepted that electrical noise from the circuitry that controls the qubits will be a critical factor in limiting their performance,” says Simmons.